brianlellis/Wordpress_Custom_Twig/README.md

   * /bin

-These scripts will be the latest version of Wordpress and Timber into your local environment.
+These scripts will bring in the latest version of Wordpress and Timber into your local environment.

 ## Start the process